CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 2.1 Prerequisites
 ~~~~~~~~~~~~~~~~~

 To use automated builds, you first must have an account on `Docker Hub <https://hub.docker.com>`_ and on the hosted repository provider (`GitHub <https://github.com/>`_ or `Bitbucket <https://bitbucket.org/>`_).
-While Dockerhub supports linking both GitHub and Bitbucket repositories, here we will use a GitHub repository.
+While Docker Hub supports linking both GitHub and Bitbucket repositories, here we will use a GitHub repository.
 If you don't already have one, make sure you have a GitHub account.
 A basic account is free

 ..
 Note::